4th-earth/site-fourth-earth/site-raw/content.md

 Proficiency Rank (or Rank)
 :    A representation of how proficient a Character is at performing certain Actions.

+Round
+:    Ends after Character Actions have been resolved for all active Characters.

+Session
+:    Ends when Players stop playing the game for a given period of time; breaks during a Session do not constitute a break in the Session.

 Setting
 :    The attributes and surroundings, in aggregate, that Characters inhabit.

+Slow Action
+:    An Action performed by a Character, with related Difficulty Rating, which MAY be performed once per Turn.

+Social Contract
+:    An agreement or understanding between Players (including the Narrator, if applicable) about how they will behave towards each other.

+Tool
+:    An item within the Setting that can be used by a Character.

+Turn
+:    Ends after all Fast and Slow Actions have been performed by a Character.